rushsteve1/knowhere-cafe/docs/early-decesions.md

 But the deciding factor was that Postgres has more features, is even *more* robust, and I'm already connecting to SMTP, IMAP, and potentially several other services.

 Doubling down on PG early will save me a lot of hassle later.
+It can easily be re-used for search, blob storage, caching, etc.

+SQL databases like Postgres are giant balls of mutable state.
+This is fine, this is good, the DBMS is there to handle all this.
+We can leverage that to shove state out of our program.

+## Why is the Config in the DB

+I consider the configuration of the program to be piece of mutable state.
+So like all the other mutable state it belongs in the database.

 # Why Passwordless?